McDaid's Football Special: History

-Edward McDaid, the CEO of the company, was also on the founding board of Swilly Rovers FC, twice winners of the FAI Junior Cup, and, as such, wanted to celebrate winning trophies by filling the cup with a non-alcoholic beverage.
-They created a drink which has a beer-like foamy head and named it 'Football Cup', which later was changed to Football Special.
+Football Special was created during the 1960s when James McDaid Jnr., then CEO of McDaid's & Sons, who was also on the founding board of Swilly Rovers Football Club, wanted to celebrate the club winning trophies by filling the cup with a non-alcoholic beverage.
+They created a drink which had a beer-like foamy head and named it 'Football Cup', which later was changed to Football Special.